dbemowsk/OW-SERVER_Emulator/README.md

 define the ajax parameters for the OWpluginRegister function.
 I changed this to use a standard javascript Object and updated the code to create the parameters using this Object.
 I have included the new J_OWServer.js filr in the repo.
 All other files are standard to the EDS One Wire Server Plugin.
+You need to upload the J_OWServer.js file to your luup files to replace the one from the OW-SERVER plugin.